Domains as Cargo Namespaces

 • Use (sub)domains as namespaces.
 Maven has shown that this approach has been working exceedingly well for more than a decade.

-• Control of a (sub)domain is established using domain validation (DV) and RFC5785.
+• Control of a (sub)domain is established using domain validation (DV), for instance through DNS TXT recorsd or RFC5785.
 Let’s Encrypt is successfully using this approach to generate millions of certificates each year.

 • Crates.io maintainer will never need to get involved in namespace disputes, as ICANN’s Uniform Domain-Name Dispute-Resolution Policy deals with this.